Development Associate - KidsPlay Children's MuseumCompany: KidsPlay Children's Museum

-Under the guidance of the Museum Director, the Development Associate will strengthen relationships and the financial sustainability of the Museum.
-The Development Associate will identify new prospects and ensure that all ambassadors (Board and Museum Director) have what they need to be successful in their efforts to increase financial resources.
+Under the guidance of the Museum Director, the Development Associate will strengthen relationships and the financial sustainability of the Museum through the expansion of the donor base.
+The Development Associate will ensure that all ambassadors (Board, Staff and Museum Director) have what they need to be successful in their efforts to increase financial resources.

-- Participate in the creation and implementation of a comprehensive relationship building and income generation plan that includes:
+- Participate in the creation and implementation of a comprehensive relationship-building and an income generating plan that includes:

 - A stewardship program with an individualized approach to communications